DThompson55/VMIX-Sequencer/README.md

 ![sequencer screen](images/img1.png)

  The vMix Sequencer tells you that you are
- A) Connected to vMix or not.
+ - Connected to vMix or not.
- B) If there is a scene file loaded.
+ - If there is a scene file loaded.
- C) Other version information.
+ - Other version information.

  5. From the File Menu, open the Excel spreadsheet. vMix Sequencer will change to look like this:

 ![sequencer screen](images/img2.png)

+Each line shows the "Input Number / Short Title / Description" from that line of the Excel spreadsheet.

 - Current:	Is the shot currently being output, at the beginning it is left blank
 - Overlay:	Tells you that there is an overlay.
 You must manage overlays on your own.